 Shouldn't the "perfect love" to which we are called compel us to be broken-hearted over those peoples who have yet to hear the gospel once (while many of our neighbors have heard it over and over again)?

-Shouldn't our belief in "prevenient" grace say to us that God is right now at work in various parts of the world, preparing people for the gospel message which He expects us to carry there?
+Shouldn't our belief in "prevenient" manifestation of divine grace say to us that God is right now at work in various parts of the world, preparing people for the gospel message which He expects us to carry there?

 A key figure in encouraging Nazarene missions outreach is Susan Fitkin.
 Mrs. Fitkin [ biography ]was the first president of what has become Nazarene Missions International [ resources page ].
 She was a fiery promoter of world evangelism.
 She published a little booklet titled "Holiness and Missions" [ read booklet ] in which she works her way through the context of lots of traditional holiness passages in the Bible to prove that you can't be a good holiness preacher/teacher without also being on fire for world evangelism.
 By the way, speaking of Mrs. Fitkin, I've got a student-written biography of her on this web site [ read article ].